coverclock/com-diag-hazer/README.md

 Hazer recognizes and logs the following proprietary NMEA sentences.

 * PAIR - emitted by some Quectel devices.
+* PGRM - emitted by some Garmin devices.
 * PMTK - emitted by some GTop/MTK devices.
 * PSRF - emitted by some SiRF devices.
 * PUBX - emitted by some u-blox devices.